condinoaljoseph/oop/README.md

-# oop-notes
+# oop

-My notes on oop
+My notes on OOP